 Migrant Hawker Aeshna mixta Common and widespread.
 Can be very numerous well away from water as in the rides of Cotgrave Forest in September.

-Emperor Dragonfly Anax imperator This, the largest British dragonfly is found at Holme Pierrepont and Rushcliffe CP and probably at other large sheets of still water.
+Emperor Dragonfly Anax imperator This, the largest British dragonfly is found at Holme Pierrepont and Rushcliffe CP and at other large sheets of still water but also at much smaller still waters including Wilford Claypits.
 The species colonised Nottinghamshire in the 1980s.

 Lesser Emperor Anax parthenope This is a vagrant species to Britain but one was seen at Holme Pierrepont in 1998.

 Four-spotted Chaser Libellula quadrimaculata Widespread and fairly common.
 Occurs along the Grantham Canal.